adfkajsd;fkja;sldkjf;asdkljfa;sdjfkGet up, Joe Edelman. It’s a new day.

 “Fred, didn’t you just do a remodel on your house?
 How many white guys worked on that?”

 “Joe, we’ll take this offline.
-But let me just say, if pandering to the ignorant masses is good enough for President Trump, it’s good enough for Tosh & Vilsack.
-And Trump.”
+But let me just say, if pandering to the ignorant masses is good enough for President Trump, it’s good enough for Tosh & Vilsack.”

 Fred calls me into his office before lunch.
 They always give it to you just before lunch, so that you can clean out your office while most of the staff are down in the bar, enjoying their noon-time Trumptinis.

 “Joe, we feel as if you and the agency are going in different directions.
 Lately you’ve been exhibiting some very concerning tendencies.
-We could try to work with you, but we’re finally winning again, here in Trump’s America, and we don’t have a place at Tosh and Vilsack (and Trump) for losers.
+We could try to work with you, but we’re finally winning again, here in Trump’s America, and we don’t have a place at Tosh & Vilsack for losers.
 We’ve decided that you would be happier and more productive at another firm.”

-I pause before starting the engine of my Chrysler Don T sedan, a collection of mementos, formerly decorating my desk, in a box by my side.
+I pause before starting the engine of my Chrysler Don T sedan, the collection of mementos formerly decorating my desk in a box by my side.
 I light up a Trump 120 filter tip, America’s top brand since the ban on TV advertising of cigarettes was lifted by executive order, “a gift to America’s workingest men and sexiest ladies” on the occasion of the president’s second inaugural.
 I inhale deeply and exhale slowly.